Vigil for Julian Assange at Ecuadorian Embassy

 He was aiming to expand the vigil to include more people and to be twenty-four hours a day.
 There would be more vigils during the week.
 And next Sunday, he said, the plan was to meet at the Ecuadorian Embassy at noon, go to Hyde Park at three and return to the Ecuadorian Embassy.

-When I left he was wrapped in a sleeping bag, preparing to sleep overnight in the street near the embassy.
+When I left he was wrapped in a sleeping bag, prepared for a night in the street near the embassy.

 - johnpilger.com article: GETTING JULIAN ASSANGE: THE UNTOLD STORY John Pilger, johnpilger.com, 20 May 2017